Abhishek-21-10/my-first-practise-repo/README.md

 this is my pasion

 # bored
-when i get bored in doing codeing i listen to song and do codeing
+when i get bored in doing coding i listen to song and do coding